titanml/arxiv-chat/README.md

 All endpoints can be customised to match the needs of your models.
 The summarizer and Q&A models need to be downloaded and accessible, to be volume mounted into the Takeoff container - follow instructions at the specific repo for how to setup.

-To run the whole system, navigate to _/docker_ and run:
+To run the whole system, navigate to _/docker_, customize the yaml file with the locations of your models and any other differences, and run:
 ```
 docker compose up
 ```